 Click on a question below to see its answer.
 These are the most important questions, but you can find an even longer list here if you’re interested.

 Thrive is a free open-source game for PC (Windows and Linux, with Mac version available as is) about evolution, in which the player guides a species from their origin as a microbe to the space age and beyond.
 Gameplay is split into seven stages – Microbe, Multicellular, Aware, Awakening, Society, Industrial and Space.
 Through each of these you will guide your creature towards intelligence, sentience and the stars.
 Our team seeks to accomplish two major goals: create engaging, compelling gameplay that respects our players’ intelligence, and remain as accurate as possible in our depiction of known scientific theory.

 While Thrive was originally widely inspired by Spore’s intended concept, we aim to portray a creature’s evolution in a fun and interesting way while remaining scientifically accurate.
 Evolution will play out on not just your own creature, but those around you, each competing to survive within the simulated environment.

 Thrive is still in heavy development, and we are making incremental steps towards our intended vision.
 For the moment the game may not quite live up to the hype, but there are already systems in place in preparation for later additions.
 We are an open-source team, allowing anyone with the necessary skills to contribute and further the game’s development, and many of our members are dedicated towards completing this seemingly insurmountable challenge.

 We now are trying Patreon.
 So you can support us there.
-However something like a Kickstarter is much different as our scope of the game is enormous and there is no way we would be able to accurately determine how much money.
+However something like a Kickstarter is much different as our scope of the game is enormous and there is no way we would be able to accurately determine how much money to ask for.
 We could maybe make an estimate for the cost of completing the microbe stage, but even that could be way off.
 So that’s why a one time payment thing like Kickstarter is not very suitable for us.
 Thrive is now available on some game stores for a fee, you can find links on our downloads page.